fatih-keles/fn-projects/oci-compute-control-python/readme.md

 ### 22. Schedule The Function
 ![scheduler.PNG](./resources/scheduler.PNG)
 It's not uncommon to use functions for maintenance and housekeeping, data science, ai and ml, and data processing.
-I scheduled the function to run every 5 minutes using [Schedules](https://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionsschedulingfunctions-about.htm)
+I scheduled the function to run every 5 minutes top of the hour using [Schedules](https://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionsschedulingfunctions-about.htm)

 ## Troubleshooting